Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Population density
 ~~~~~~~~~~~~~~~~~~
 Population density will be used to estimate the anthropogenic heat release (Q\ :sub:`F`) in SUEWS.
-There is a possibility to make use of both night-time and daytime population densities to make the model more dynamic.
+There is a possibility to use both night-time and daytime population densities to make the model more dynamic.
 You have two different raster grids for night-time (**pop_nighttime_perha**) and daytime (**pop_daytime_perha**), respectively.
 This time you will make use of QGIS built-in function to to acquire the population density for each grid.

 - Go to *Plugins > Manage and Install Plugins* and make sure that the *Zonal statistics plugin* is ticked.
 This is a build-in plugin which comes with the QGIS installation.
 - Close the *Plugin maanager* and open *Raster > Zonal Statistics > Zonal Statistics*.